Skip to main content

 HOW LONG DOES IT TAKE TO RECOVER?

 Recovery will depend on the type, strength, and goal of the specific chemical peel.
-Lighter peels have zero downtime without any significant peeling, however, can sometimes cause some flaking.
+Lighter superficial peels have minimal to no downtime without any significant peeling, however, can sometimes cause some flaking.
 More intense peels can involve some skin shedding and visible peeling for up to 5-7 days.
-Wearing sunscreen daily is a post-peel must.
+Wearing mineral sunscreen daily is a post-peel must.

 HOW OFTEN SHOULD YOU GET CHEMICAL PEELS?
 HOW MANY SHOULD YOU DO TO GET RESULTS?